jkeller52/astrobee/README.md

 Also, when starting VcXsrv add `-nowgl` as a parameter.
 This allowed Gazebo to run standalone.
 Now trying to run Astrobee with Gazebo sim.

+Success!!!
+Was able to launch the Gazebo simulation of Astrobee.